junxit/us-congress-bills-110/bill.md

     >       - **(iii)** field-based pedagogical skills.
     >     - **(C)** A description of how the State educational agency will implement the plan, including securing funding and other necessary support.
     >   - **(7)** Developing evidence-based approaches to build capacity to increase the number of elementary and secondary environmental educators.
-    > - **(c)** *Applications* Each nonprofit organization, State educational agency, local educational agency, or institution of higher education desiring a grant under this section shall submit to the Secretary an application that contains a plan to initiate, expand, or improve environmental education programs in order to make progress toward meeting State standards for environmental learning (to the extent such standards exist) and environmental literacy and contains an evaluation and accountability plan for activities assisted under this section that includes rigorous objectives that measure the impact of activities funded under this section.
+    > - **(c)** *Applications* Each municipality, nonprofit organization, State educational agency, local educational agency, or institution of higher education desiring a grant under this section shall submit to the Secretary an application that contains a plan to initiate, expand, or improve environmental education programs in order to make progress toward meeting State standards for environmental learning (to the extent such standards exist) and environmental literacy and contains an evaluation and accountability plan for activities assisted under this section that includes rigorous objectives that measure the impact of activities funded under this section.
+Such application may describe how the applicant has partnered, or intends to partner, with a State and local park and recreation department.
     > - **(d)** *Requirements*
     >   - **(1)** *Annual report* In order to continue receiving grant funds under this section after the first year of a multi-year grant under this section, the grantee shall submit to the Secretary an annual report that—
     >     - **(A)** describes the activities assisted under this section that were conducted during the preceding year;